knutwalker/transducers-scala/README.md

 This implementation is restricted in such a way, that the `R` is identical (same `R` in and out).
 This is mostly not a problem, since transducers may change types and most reducers have access to a down-stream reducer of the target type (that can be different from `A`).
+Reducers also have two additional operations.
+The first is a setup operation, that is called with the current result before and items flow through the reducer.
-Reducers also have a final/finish/close kind-of operation, that allows them to do something whenever some stream of data is finished (although it might never finish).
+The second is a finish operation, that allows the reducer to do something whenever a stream of data is finished (although it might never finish).

 A `Transducer[A, B]` is a function, that takes an `Reducer[B, _]` and returns an `Reducer[A, _]`.
 Transducers transform their reducers from right to left.
 When finally applied, the data flows from left to right.
 So, a `Transducer[A, B]` can roughly be seen as a function `A => B`, in that it describes a transformation from `A` to `B`, but it is not specified, how many `B` can be produced.
-A transducer may provide 0, 1, or an arbitraty number of `B`s, not just one (as `A => B` would have to).
+A transducer may provide 0, 1, or an arbitrary number of `B`s, not just one (as `A => B` would have to).

 An important note is, that `Transducer[A, B]` is a rank-2 type to quantify `R` without needing to know about it.
-This makes transducers completly unaware of their input or output.
+This makes transducers completely unaware of their input or output.

 ## Some other projects with partially similar traits